Digital Accessibility Plan

 TECHNOLOGY

-Registration System –NCVPS is currently using a custom-coded program for our Registration System.
-The system is antiquated, and we are in the process of moving to Infinite Campus.
-The current system has no Voluntary Product Accessibility Template (VPAT) to demonstrate that its product is WCAG conformant, and as of October 2024, there are no plans to develop one.
-The latest Infinite Campus VPAT can be found at: https://www.infinitecampus.com/pdf/Infinite-Campus-Accessibility-Conformance-Report-2022.pdf.
+Registration System –NCVPS is currently using a custom-built registration system while preparing to transition to a state-supported student information system.
+The current system has no Voluntary Product Accessibility Template (VPAT) to demonstrate that its product is WCAG conformant, and as of October 2024, there are no plans to develop one.Â

 Technology Tools Voluntary Product Accessibility Templates (VPATs):